Minimax and adaptive estimation of general linear functionals under sparsity

 where $\inf_{\hat{T}}$ denotes the infimum over all estimators.

-The minimax rate of estimation under the Gaussian sequence model has been extensively studied in the literature; see, for example, \cite{ibragimov1985nonparametric,cai2004minimax,cai2005adaptive,golubev2004method,golubev2004oracle,laurent2008adaptive}.
-The most closely related work to ours is \cite{collier2017minimax}, who established the nonasymptotic minimax rate for estimating the linear functional with a homogeneous loading vector (i.e., $\eta_j = 1$ for all $j$) in the Gaussian sequence model.
+The minimax rate for estimation under the Gaussian sequence model has been extensively studied in the literature; see, for example, \cite{ibragimov1985nonparametric,cai2004minimax,cai2005adaptive,golubev2004method,golubev2004oracle,laurent2008adaptive}.
+The most closely related work to ours is \cite{collier2017minimax}, which established the nonasymptotic minimax rate for estimating the linear functional with a homogeneous loading vector (i.e., $\eta_j = 1$ for all $j$) in the Gaussian sequence model.
 Specifically, for estimating the sum $\sum_{j=1}^d\theta_j$, they show that

 and the optimal rate is attained by an estimator of the form